-As recently reported by Adweek, the daily, live, interactive YouTube show “What’s Trending” has scheduled its Second Annual Tube-a-Thon for this Thursday, December 12, at 6PM PT, 9PM ET.
-For the two-hour program, What’s Trending and Ford’s Fiesta Movement will unite the YouTube community and some of Hollywood’s most charitable stars for this next-generation digital social telethon aimed at raising money for Covenant House, a nationwide charity network dedicated to helping homeless kids.
+Last week, the daily, live, interactive YouTube show “What’s Trending” presented its Third Annual Tube-a-Thon.
+For the two-hour program, What’s Trending and the 2015 Ford Focus united the YouTube community and some of Hollywood’s most charitable stars for this next-generation digital social telethon aimed at raising money for Covenant House, a nationwide charity network dedicated to helping homeless kids.

-The holiday themed Tube-A-Thon will be live-streamed from YouTube Space LA on What’s Trending for two hours of fundraising filled with music, comedy, performances and surprises.
-For every tweet with the hashtag #Tubeathon or #FiestaMovement, What’s Trending and Fiesta Movement will donate $1 to Covenant House.
+The holiday themed Tube-A-Thon was live-streamed from YouTube Space LA on What’s Trending for two hours of fundraising filled with music, comedy, performances and surprises.
+For every tweet with the hashtag #Tubeathon or #FiestaMovement, What’s Trending and Ford donated $1 to Covenant House.
 Read more

 I’m not sure of its exact origin, but I’m indebted to ESPN SportsCenter star Stuart Scott for introducing me to this phrase: “Clear eyes, full heart, can’t lose.”
 Today is Thanksgiving Day here in America, and on the occasion, I am feeling deeply grateful.

 Like many other entrepreneurs in America and elsewhere, I find a great deal to be thankful for in my occupation.
 Writing for OnStartups.com, Dharmesh Shah has posted an excellent short article entitled “12 Things Entrepreneurs Should Be Thankful For,” which I encourage everyone to read.

 Among the story’s growing list of comments, here are a few of my favorites.
 Read more